Nephrology

 Currently the most common kidney cancer type in adults, this condition tends to develop between ages 50 to 70 years.

-The initial stages often show no noticeable symptoms, however symptoms occur as the cancer begins to grow in size and depth and tend to include bloody urine, lower back pains, noticable lump in the kidney area, weight loss as well as fatigue.
+The initial stages often show no noticeable symptoms, however symptoms occur as the cancer begins to grow in size and depth and tend to include bloody urine, lower back pains, noticeable lump in the kidney area, weight loss as well as fatigue.

 Chronic to end-stage kidney disease